 The Company has a commitment to invest \$12,500,000 in Pender Technology Inflation Fund II Limited Partnership ("PTIF II"), a limited partnership managed by a related entity.
-As at March 31, 2025, the Company had invested \$1,486,910 (11.9% of its total capital commitment) and the unfunded balance was \$11,013,090.
+As at June 30, 2025, the Company had invested \$1,486,910 (11.9% of its total capital commitment) and the unfunded balance was \$11,013,090.
 PTIF II invests in a concentrated portfolio of business to business and health-focused technology companies at their inflection point.

 In October 2024, the Company closed the purchase of four private technology companies from Pluribus Technologies.
-The acquisition was made by Pender Software Holdings ("PSH") a new entity owned 86% by the Company, with the balance owned by Acorn Partners Inc. ("Acorn") and its principals.
-Acorn (www.acorncappartners.com) is a Vancouver based company that invests in tech companies and provides advisory services to clients.
-In April 2025, Acorn was merged into PSH and the shares of PSH formerly held by the Acorn were transferred to its principals.
+The acquisition was made by Pender Software Holdings Ltd ("PSH") an entity owned, at that time, 86% by the Company and 14% by Acorn Partners Inc. ("Acorn") and its principals.
+Acorn was a Vancouver-based company that invested in technology companies and provided advisory services to clients.
+In April 2025, Acorn was merged into PSH and the shares of PSH formerly held by the Acorn were transferred to its principals and the Company increased its ownership to 88%.